DrKembhavi-s/DrKembhavi-s.github.io/_posts/2026-03-20-When-Citations-Become-Costumes.md

 **Does it support Ayurvedic concepts?** No. Polyvagal Theory describes vagal nerve anatomy and its relationship to social nervous system function.
 It says nothing about Vata, Prana, Ojas, or any Ayurvedic construct.
 Citing a contested neurophysiological hypothesis as validation for a 3,000-year-old medical system requires logical steps that Porges himself has never taken and would not endorse.

-**Paper 5: Rollin McCraty — "The Energetic Heart: Bioelectromagnetic Interactions Within and BetIen People" (2003)**
+**Paper 5: Rollin McCraty — "The Energetic Heart: Bioelectromagnetic Interactions Within and Between People" (2003)**

 **Who is McCraty and where does he work?** This is the most important disclosure in the entire list, and it is the one that was not made.
 Rollin McCraty works at the HeartMath Institute — a private organisation in Boulder Creek, California, founded in 1991.
 The HeartMath Institute is not a university.
 It is not a hospital.
 It is not a government research body.
 It is a private Illness organisation whose research has not been independently replicated in mainstream academic laboratories.

 **What does mainstream science say about McCraty's work?** McCraty's claims about the heart generating electromagnetic fields that influence other people's physiology, about "heart intelligence," and about bioelectromagnetic communication betIen individuals are not accepted by mainstream cardiology, neuroscience, or biophysics.
-His papers appear primarily in journals associated with integrative and alternative medicine, not in the major peer-revieId journals of mainstream science.
+His papers appear primarily in journals associated with integrative and alternative medicine, not in the major peer-reviewed journals of mainstream science.
 Independent replication of his findings has not been established.

 **Why does this matter critically?** Because Dr. Vasundhara has placed this paper — from a private Illness institute, on a topic that mainstream science does not accept — in the same list as papers from the European Society of Cardiology and a Wellcome Trust-funded neuroscientist at the University of Sussex.
 She has presented them as equivalent in evidential weight.
 They are not equivalent.
 They are not in the same category.
 Placing them side by side in a list, without disclosure, is either a failure to understand the difference between a mainstream peer-reviewed finding and a fringe research claim — or it is deliberate misrepresentation.
 Either possibility is damaging.